constpetrov/constpetrov.github.io/_drafts/pet-projects.md

 # So many times I didn't
 Many times before I have started working on some tool and dropped soon after.
 Well, this time I am determined to finish because I feel a very big need in such toolings.

+# Why I have written this and not going to start
+Because, come on, there are plenty of better things to do.
+One need to choose a right tool for the task, not build tools every time from scratch.
+Of course, sometimes it is needed, and nothing can do better than homegrown coffee, but not every time.

+Truth is - I need to build a safe harbour for my digital assets, trusted and mine to the point I don't think of it.
+Now it is all concentrated in my phone and work laptop.
+It all can be stolen easily, and that is definitely not nice.

+So, digital vault instead of tooling.